 Fixed remuneration consists of base remuneration, calculated on a total cost basis, as well as employer contributions to superannuation funds.
-Remuneration levels are reviewed annually by the Remuneration Committee through a process that considers individual contribution.
-As and when required external advice is sought to ensure that the remuneration remains competitive in the market place.
+Remuneration levels are reviewed regularly by the Remuneration Committee through a process that considers individual contribution.
+As and when required, external advice is sought to ensure that the remuneration remains competitive in the market place.
 The Group did not seek external remuneration advice during the year.

 Performance linked remuneration includes both short and long term incentives.
 The short term incentive is an 'at risk' bonus provided in the form of cash, whilst the long term incentive is provided as options over the Group's ordinary shares under the rules of the executive share option plan.
+At this time, the remuneration of key management personnel is not linked to performance criteria.
+However ongoing performance reviews of executives and management are conducted by the Chairman on behalf of the Remuneration and Nomination Committee.